veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/slider.md

-{
-"name" : "slider",
-"type" : "Component"
-"category": “Form Controls”
-"version" : "1.0.0",
-"averageRating" : 1,
-"description" : "This component is used for the selection of a value from a range via mouse, touch, or keyboard.", "guide" : "",
-"platformSupportVersion" : "4.0.0",
-"publisher" : "Prashanth",
-}

-## Guide:
 ### Overview:
 Slider component allows for the selection of a value from a range via mouse, touch, or keyboard.
 By default the minimum value of the slider is 0, the maximum value is 100, and the slider moves in increments of 1.
 These values can be changed by setting the min, max, and step attributes respectively.
 The initial value is set to the minimum value unless specified.